 Learn to Group Ride

-The learn to group ride is a road ride over 6 weeks that teaches new members how to ride in a group.
-It helps makes them more confident when riding in a group, to build their fitness and awareness of cycling knowledge, introduces them to other members of the group, and ultimately makes group rides safer.
+The learn to group ride is a series of road rides over 6 weeks that teaches new members how to ride in a group.
+It helps them to be confident when riding in a group, to build their fitness and awareness of cycling knowledge, introduces them to other members of the group, and ultimately makes group rides safer.
 This ride needs as many ride leaders as possible so that the groups can be fairly small, and so that there will be sufficient leaders each week.